github/training-kit/paths/open-source/05-contributing.md

 sidebar:
   nav: "open-source"
 main-content: |

-  Once you decide to commit to a repository, it's important to briefly look over the scope of the project.
+  Once you decide to commit to a repository, it's important to:

+  - Find the rulebook
+  - Briefly look over the scope of the project
+  - Identify where you can help
+  - Be nice

 show-me-how:
 tell-me-why: |